transientskp/tkp/documentation/devref/index.rst

 describes the development process followed and the requirements regarding code reviews, testing and documentation.

-It is assumed that the reader is already familiary with the :ref:`userref`.
+It is assumed that the reader is already familiar with the :ref:`userref`.

 .. toctree::
   :maxdepth: 2